Microscopic Phase-Transition Framework for Gate-Tunable Superconductivity in Monolayer WTe$_2$

-On the other hand, BKT fluctuations (i.e., vortex–antivortex excitations)~\cite{doi:10.1142/9789814417648_0004,benfatto10,PhysRevB.110.144518} arise due to the discrete symmetry of phase transformation.
-These topological excitations/defects, which cannot be continuously deformed into the SC ground state, produce a universal discontinuous jump in the superfluid stiffness~\cite{PhysRevLett.131.186002,PhysRevB.100.064506}, thereby driving the SC transition temperature $T_c$ below the gap‐closing temperature $T_{\mathrm{\rm os}}$ and creating a phase‐incoherent pairing regime above $T_c$~\cite{chand2012phase,mondal2011phase,PhysRevB.102.060501}.
-In this case, the SC-normal transition at $T_c$ is governed by the loss of long‐range phase coherence rather than by the BCS closing of the pairing gap.
+The BKT fluctuations~\cite{doi:10.1142/9789814417648_0004,benfatto10,PhysRevB.110.144518} arise due to the discrete symmetry of phase transformation.
+These topological defects, which cannot be continuously deformed into the SC ground state, produce a universal discontinuous jump in the superfluid stiffness~\cite{PhysRevLett.131.186002,PhysRevB.100.064506}, driving the SC transition temperature $T_c$ below the gap‐closing temperature $T_{\mathrm{\rm os}}$ and creating a phase‐incoherent pairing regime above $T_c$~\cite{chand2012phase,mondal2011phase,PhysRevB.102.060501}.
+In this case, the SC-normal transition at $T_c$ is governed by the loss of long‐range phase coherence rather than by the closing of the pairing gap.
 The standard BKT renormalization‐group (RG) approach requires the bare superfluid density as input, typically obtained from Ginzburg–Landau expression~\cite{Halperin1979,benfatto10} or the limiting form of BCS theory~\cite{PhysRevLett.131.186002,PhysRevB.102.060501}.
-This direct input may face challenges in disordered case~\cite{PhysRevB.107.224502,PhysRevB.99.104509,li2021superconductor,dubi2007nature}, since it does not account for the disorder effect owing to the disorder‐insensitivity predicted by the Anderson theorem~\cite{anderson1959theory,suhl1959impurity,skalski1964properties,andersen2020generalized}.
-In reality, ML materials, due to their reduced dimensionality, are intrinsically more susceptible to disorder, and experiments on strongly disordered ultra-thin films~\cite{mondal2011phase,chockalingam2008superconducting,noat2013unconventional,chand2012phase,sacepe2008disorder,sacepe2020quantum,sacepe2011localization,sherman2015higgs,dubouchet2019collective} have demonstrated that increasing the disorder suppresses $T_c$.
+This input may face challenges in disordered case~\cite{PhysRevB.107.224502,PhysRevB.99.104509,li2021superconductor,dubi2007nature}, since it does not account for the disorder effect owing to the disorder‐insensitivity predicted by the Anderson theorem~\cite{anderson1959theory,suhl1959impurity,skalski1964properties,andersen2020generalized}.
+In reality, ML materials, due to their reduced dimensionality, are intrinsically disordered, and experiments on disordered ultra-thin films~\cite{mondal2011phase,chockalingam2008superconducting,noat2013unconventional,chand2012phase,sacepe2008disorder,sacepe2020quantum,sacepe2011localization,sherman2015higgs,dubouchet2019collective} have reported that increasing the disorder suppresses $T_c$.